wadmortada/single-price-grid/README.md

 ## Finally

-Give Me a feedback And Enjoy Coding
+Give Me A Feedback And Enjoy Coding